 - For anyone who’s doing UX Research

-- To make sure that you are ready to take at least one step towards a more inclusive UX Research practice.
+- Learn HOW to take positive steps towards a more inclusive UX Research practice